bumbleshoot/quest-tracker/README.md

 7. [Create a new Google Sheet](https://sheets.google.com/create) and name it something like "[Party Name] Quest Tracker".
 Click the "Share" button near the top right corner of the page (looks like a little person).
 Click the dropdown under "General access", and select "Anyone with the link".
 Then click the "Copy link" button.
 8. Skip the line that says `const WEB_APP_URL = "";`.
 We will come back to that later.
 Paste the spreadsheet URL inside the quotations where it says `const QUEST_TRACKER_SPREADSHEET_URL = "";`.
 If you've changed the tab name for the sheet you want to print the Quest Tracker to, paste the tab name inside the quotes where it says `const QUEST_TRACKER_SPREADSHEET_TAB_NAME = "";`.
 9. Click the "Save project" button near the top of the page (looks like a floppy disk).
-10. Click the blue "Deploy" button near the top of the page, then click "New deployment".
-Under "Description", type "Quest Tracker" (without the quotes).
-Then click the "Deploy" button.
+10. Click the blue "Deploy" button near the top of the page, then click "New deployment", then click the "Deploy" button.
 11. Click the "Authorize access" button and select your Google account.
 Click on "Advanced", then "Go to Quest Tracker (unsafe)".
 (Don't worry, it is safe!)
 Then click the "Allow" button.
 12. Under "Web app", click the "Copy" button to copy the Web App URL.
 Then click the "Done" button.
 13. Paste your Web App URL inside the quotations where it says `const WEB_APP_URL = "";`.